New Times / News

 “Our department’s services are much improved from when I arrived thanks to the commitment of our community and earlier councils,” Johnson said in an email.
 “The Great Recession certainly challenged our capabilities to continue performing at the level we’d earlier achieved, but did not break us.”

-Johnson said he decided to retire following the sudden departure of Paso Battalion Chief Keith Aggon, who on Dec.
-30 left for a fire captain position in San Luis Obispo.
-Johnson and Aggon were the only fire chiefs for the city with a population of 31,000.
+Johnson said he decided to retire following the sudden departure of Paso Battalion Chief Keith Aggson, who on Dec.
+30 left for a deputy fire chief position in San Luis Obispo.
+Johnson and Aggson were the only fire chiefs for the city with a population of 31,000.

 Both chiefs’ decisions to leave were tied to the city’s unwillingness to boost personnel in the department during the upswing from the recession—despite repeated requests.